Clear Secure (NYSE:YOU) Price Target Cut to $32.00

-Clear Secure (NYSE:YOU – Get Rating) had its price objective lowered by stock analysts at Telsey Advisory Group from $62.00 to $32.00 in a note issued to investors on Monday, MarketBeat Ratings reports.
-The firm currently has an “outperform” rating on the stock.
-Telsey Advisory Group’s price objective would indicate a potential upside of 47.13% from the company’s previous close.
+Clear Secure (NYSE:YOU – Get Rating) had its price target lowered by investment analysts at The Goldman Sachs Group from $37.00 to $32.00 in a report released on Thursday, Marketbeat Ratings reports.
+The firm currently has a “neutral” rating on the stock.
+The Goldman Sachs Group’s price target would indicate a potential upside of 39.07% from the company’s previous close.

-Other analysts have also issued research reports about the stock.
-Stifel Nicolaus dropped their target price on shares of Clear Secure from $54.00 to $32.00 in a research report on Thursday, January 20th.
-Wells Fargo & Company lowered their price target on shares of Clear Secure from $29.00 to $21.00 and set an “equal weight” rating on the stock in a research report on Tuesday, March 15th.
-Finally, Zacks Investment Research upgraded shares of Clear Secure from a “sell” rating to a “hold” rating in a research report on Friday, January 21st.
-Five research analysts have rated the stock with a hold rating and two have issued a buy rating to the company.
-Based on data from MarketBeat.com, Clear Secure has a consensus rating of “Hold” and a consensus target price of $38.71.
+YOU has been the topic of a number of other reports.
+Stifel Nicolaus lifted their price objective on shares of Clear Secure from $32.00 to $34.00 in a research note on Wednesday.
+Wells Fargo & Company dropped their price objective on shares of Clear Secure from $29.00 to $21.00 and set an “equal weight” rating on the stock in a research note on Tuesday, March 15th.
+Zacks Investment Research upgraded shares of Clear Secure from a “sell” rating to a “hold” rating in a research note on Friday, January 21st.
+Finally, Telsey Advisory Group dropped their price objective on shares of Clear Secure from $62.00 to $32.00 and set an “outperform” rating on the stock in a research note on Monday, March 21st.
+Five analysts have rated the stock with a hold rating and two have given a buy rating to the company.
+According to data from MarketBeat, the company has a consensus rating of “Hold” and a consensus target price of $38.71.

 Clear Secure, Inc focuses on operating as a holding company for Alclear Holdings LLC that provides a member-centric secure identity platform using biometric data in the United States.
 The company's secure identity platform uses biometrics to automate the identity verification process through CLEAR lanes in airports.